astronomer/docs/learn/pycharm-local-dev.md

 ---
-title: "Develop Airflow DAGs locally with PyCharm"
+title: "Develop Apache Airflow® DAGs locally with PyCharm"
 description: "Integrate the Astro CLI with PyCharm for local development."
 id: pycharm-local-dev
 sidebar_label: "Develop with PyCharm"
 sidebar_custom_props: { icon: 'img/examples/pycharm_logo.png' }
 ---

-This example shows how to set up [PyCharm](https://www.jetbrains.com/pycharm/) for local development with Airflow and the [Astro CLI](https://www.astronomer.io/docs/astro/cli/overview).
+This example shows how to set up [PyCharm](https://www.jetbrains.com/pycharm/) for local development with Apache Airflow® and the [Astro CLI](https://www.astronomer.io/docs/astro/cli/overview).
 Setting up a local development environment allows you to iterate more quickly when developing DAGs by taking advantage of IDE features.

 ## Before you start